-But a facet rhizotomy using a radiofrequency probe is an outpatient procedure that does not require an overnight stay in the hospital.
+But a facet rhizotomy using a radio frequency probe is an outpatient procedure that does not require an overnight stay in the hospital.
 Talk to your doctor about other requirements if undergoing this less invasive rhizotomy procedure.

 In many cases, rhizotomy is a successful way to restore gait and reduce pain after a car accident.
-Your doctor will go over other details of the procedure and help you navigate the recovery period afterwards to assess the effectiveness of the surgery or radiofrequency procedure.
+Your doctor will go over other details of the procedure and help you navigate the recovery period afterward to assess the effectiveness of the surgery or radiofrequency procedure.

-Call Walker, Billingsley & Bair if You Need Legal Help after an Accident
+Call Walker, Billingsley & Bair If You Need Legal Help After An Accident

 If you’ve sustained serious back injuries as the result of a car accident, you might be suffering physically, emotionally and financially.